01-edu/public/subjects/buzzinga/README.md

 # buzzinga

 ### Instructions

-Write a function named `BuzZinga()` that takes a number as an argument and prints the following:
+Write a function named `BuzZinga()` that takes a number as an argument, then  loop over it and prints the following:
+- If the number is negative, print * followed by a newline.

-    If the number is divisible by 3, print Buz followed by a newline.
+- If the number is divisible by 3, print Buz followed by a newline
-    If the number is divisible by 5, print Zinga followed by a newline.
+- If the number is divisible by 5, print Zinga followed by a newline
-    If the number is divisible by 3 and 5, print BuzZinga followed by a newline.
+- If the number is divisible by 3 and 5, print BuzZinga followed by a newline
-    If the number is not divisible by 3 or 5, print * followed by a newline.
+- If the number is not divisible by 3 or 5, print * followed by a newline.
+- if the number is 0, print BuzZinga followed by a newline.

 ### Expected function